Megan0704-1/Design-patterns/Abstract.Factory.Pattern/src/README.md

 > Classes are dependent to each other

 2. **ext_nativepizza**
-This is an advance version of pizza store, Simple Factory pattern is applied.
+This is an advance version of *native* pizza store, Simple Factory pattern is applied.
 > Separate object creation with main pizza store logic.
 One factory responsible for all pizza product instantiation.

 3. **factorypizza**
-This folder implements Factory method pizza store, Extend the flexibility from ext_nativepizza.
+This folder implements Factory method pizza store, Extend the flexibility from *ext_nativepizza*.
 > To make simple factory pattern more flexible, I create multiple factories to eliminate dependencies of instantiations on one factory.

 4. **finalpizza**